pephco/ASDEC/README.md

 ```bash
 The output file TrainResultsLoss.txt: epoch number, training loss, validation loss
 ```
-The other ouput files are self explenatory
+The other output files are self-explanatory

 ### Inference
 Go to the root of the ASDEC repository.